 Ammonium urate (or biurate) crystals generally appear as brown or yellow-brown spherical bodies with irregular protrusions (“thorn-apples”).
 In some urine samples, they do not have irregular protrusions but have smooth borders and can resemble calcium carbonate (although these do not occur in the urine from dogs and cats).
 These crystals can be observed under low magnification, particularly when seen in large number, however low numbers may only be seen at higher magnification.
 Due to their potential pathologic relevance, crystal identification should be verified by examination at high magnification.
 Though possible in urine of any pH, their formation is favored in neutral to acidic urine.
 They are frequently seen with amorphous urates.
 These crystals are fairly common in dogs and cats with congenital or acquired portal vascular anomalies, with or without concomitant ammonium urate uroliths.
-They can be seen in urine from normal Dalmatians and Bulldogs, both of which .are predisposed to urate urolithiasis.
+They have been seen in animals on chemotherapy with increased uric acid production .
+They can be seen in urine from normal Dalmatians, English Bulldogs and Black Russian terriers, due to a defect in a putative urate transporter (SLC2A9 gene; mutation of cysteine to phenylalanine at amino acid 181) (Karmi et al 2010), with Dalmations and English bulldogs being predisposed to urate urolithiasis (Barges et al 1994, Bende and Németh 2004, Houston et al 2004).
 They are rarely, if ever, seen in urine from normal cats or dogs of other breeds and have not been reported in large animals.

 Other examples include radiopaque contrast agents (Hypaque, Renografin) and ampicillin which may precipitate in acid urine as fine needle-like crystals (not shown).